Hurricane of fake news Hurricane "Milton" makes the US election campaign even dirtier

 Ryan Williams, a Republican strategist, expressed his views on the heated discussions clearly in "Politico": "It's not helpful to try to politicize a storm.
 Focus on helping the victims as best you can."
 A clear warning to his party colleague Trump.

 However, as the devastation stretches across the contested swing states, this is certainly easier said than done.
-Because the race for the presidency remains a close story.
+After all, the race for the presidency remains a close story.